vedsmalve/Image_Steganography_using_LSB/README.md

 3. Enter the same AES key used for hiding.
 4. Click the "Extract Data" button.

-        Note: "The extracted image will be saved in the 'Downloads' folder."
+        Note: "You can save Extracted image wherever you want on system."

 ## Licence